dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 - [6.
 How to install the script?](#6-how-to-install-the-script)

-# 1. This project is based on the following projects:
+# 1. Inspired by projects:

 - [thesillyhome-addon-repo](https://github.com/lcmchris/thesillyhome-addon-repo) by [lcmchris](https://github.com/lcmchris) (***Apache License 2.0***)